When it comes to protecting buildings and enclosures from forced entry by individuals, LPS 1175 is the go-to standard in the UK.

 Standards give customers a clear, measurable way to compare fencing.
 It enables them to choose the right solution for their specific threat level.

 Even residential or small businesses may want assurance that their investment is justified, and that their fence is genuinely secure.
-Also, that it has been tested against real-world threats, not just marketing claims.
+Also, it has been tested against real-world threats, not just marketing claims.

 At First Fence, we understand that when it comes to protecting people, property, and critical infrastructure, guesswork just isn’t an option.
-That’s why we offer a growing range of LPS1175 SR1- rated products, independently tested and certified to resist opportunistic attacks using hand tools.
+That’s why we offer a growing range of LPS1175 SR1-rated products, independently tested and certified to resist opportunistic attacks using hand tools.

 A robust, traditional solution designed to provide visual deterrence and tested intrusion resistance.
 Ideal for securing commercial, industrial and utility sites where a higher security rating is essential.